-- He or she has a physical or mental impairment, and - The impairment has a substantial and long-term adverse effect on his or her ability to carry out normal day-to-day activities.
+- They have a physical or mental impairment, and - The impairment has a substantial and long-term adverse effect on his or her ability to carry out normal dayto-day activities.

 Our Accessibility Plan has been developed from information supplied by Merton Local Authority, and consultations with pupils, parents, staff and governors of Hillcross Primary School.
 Other external agencies and specialists have also been consulted.
 The document will be used to advise other school planning documents and policies, and will be reported upon annually in respect of progress and outcomes.
 The intention is to provide a projected plan for a three year period ahead of the next review date.